 Enzymicals AG is an associated company pursuant to IAS 28.2 and is therefore categorized as a related party pursuant to IAS 24.9.
-As of the reporting date, BRAIN Biotech AG was owed \in 72 thousand (previous year: \in 72 thousand) of loan and interest receivables by Enzymicals AG.
-The interest income for this 6.0 % loan amounted to \in 4 thousand in the 2022/23 financial year (previous year: \in 4 thousand).
+As of the reporting date, BRAIN Biotech AG was owed $\notin$ 72 thousand (previous year: $\notin$ 72 thousand) of loan and interest receivables by Enzymicals AG.
+The interest income for this 6.0 % loan amounted to $\notin$ 4 thousand in the 2022/23 financial year (previous year: $\notin$ 4 thousand).

-A license agreement was concluded with SolasCure Ltd. in the 2017/18 financial year as part of the investment, for which BRAIN Biotech AG was paid with shares in the company equivalent to an amount of $\mathfrak E$ 3,919 thousand.
+A license agreement was concluded with SolasCure Ltd. in the 2017/18 financial year as part of the investment, for which BRAIN Biotech AG was paid with shares in the company equivalent to an amount of $\notin$ 3,919 thousand.
 These have been deferred and will be recognized as revenue until September 2024 in the amount of the other shareholders' interests, as BRAIN Biotech AG will be closely involved in the approval process until then and will render further services.
-Unrealized results of intra-group transactions are eliminated in the consolidated financial statements as part of consolidation, resulting in the recognition in the current financial statements of an amount of $\mathfrak E$ 196 thousand (previous year: $\mathfrak E$ 472 thousand).
-In connection with the license, a service agreement was also concluded with an anticipated total volume of around $\mathfrak E$ 5.3 million.
-In the 2022/23 financial year, revenue was generated with the company in the context of the transaction described above in the amount of $\mathfrak E$ 685 thousand (previous year: 1,047 thousand).
+Unrealized results of intra-group transactions are eliminated in the consolidated financial statements as part of consolidation, resulting in the recognition in the current financial statements of an amount of $\notin$ 196 thousand (previous year: $\notin$ 472 thousand).
+In connection with the license, a service agreement was also concluded with an anticipated total volume of around $\notin$ 5.3 million.
+In the 2022/23 financial year, revenue was generated with the company in the context of the transaction described above in the amount of $\notin$ 685 thousand (previous year: 1,047 thousand).

-A loan facility of \in 7.0 million exists with MP-Beteiligungs-GmbH, Kaiserslautern, a company with a shareholding of more than 25 %.
+A loan facility of $\in$ 7.0 million exists with MP-Beteiligungs-GmbH, Kaiserslautern, a company with a shareholding of more than 25 %.
 The agreement has a term until 30 June 2025.
 The loan bears interest at a rate of 3.5 %.
-The company had drawn down \in 4,000 thousand of this loan as at the balance sheet date (previous year: \in 0 thousand).
-In the 2022/23 financial year, the interest cost amounted to \in 80 thousand (previous year: \in 28 thousand).
-Interest liabilities amounted to \in 31 thousand as at the balance sheet date (previous year: \in 7 thousand).
+The company had drawn down $\notin$ 4,000 thousand of this loan as at the balance sheet date (previous year: $\notin$ 0 thousand).
+In the 2022/23 financial year, the interest cost amounted to $\notin$ 80 thousand (previous year: $\notin$ 28 thousand).
+Interest liabilities amounted to $\notin$ 31 thousand as at the balance sheet date (previous year: $\notin$ 7 thousand).